dkotev/certified-aws-devops-professional/06-security-and-compliance/guard-duty.md

 - If GuarDuty is already enabled, the CloudFormation Stack deployment will fail
 - **We can use Custom Resources (Lambda) to conditionally enable GuarDuty if it is not enabled yet** - exam question
 - We can then deploy this across all the organization using Stack Sets

+- Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts